The Play That Goes Wrong

 By Brian Guy

-Performance attended: Wednesday, August 27, 2025 (Tech Dress Rehearsal)
+Performances attended: Wednesday, August 27, 2025 (Tech Dress Rehearsal) and Tuesday, September 23, 2025

 The Play That Goes Wrong is part of a series of “Goes Wrong” productions developed by the British theatre company Mischief Theatre.
 The fictional Cornley Polytechnic Drama Society features fictional actors that star in all of the shows, so there is always a show within the show that features a cast within the cast.
 The detail and complexity of the humor (humour?) are just as entertaining as the shows themselves.
-For example, the Playbill for the New York production of The Play That Goes Wrong is actually two programs, first covering the play within the play and its cast list with the fictional actors and then the actual show program listing the real life actors playing those fictional actors.

 This local production, a joint production of Seattle Rep and Portland Center Stage, gets in on the fun with a Know Before You Go e-mail that messes up your show date by many months and “lost dog” flyers throughout the Seattle Rep venue.
 Poor Winston.
 In New York, I was one of the patrons who was approached by crew members asking if I had seen a dog running around.
 No spoilers, so you will just have to go see the show.

 I first learned about this series many years ago when I discovered the TV show, A Christmas Carol Goes Wrong.
 I typically watch this show at least once per holiday season.
 I have no idea how many times I have watched it.
 You can usually find it on BroadwayHD or Amazon Prime, depending on current licensing arrangements.
-This play has (so far) not had a stage debut.

 Another one of their popular television productions is The Goes Wrong Show series, which is the most similar to this play.
 What I especially enjoyed was how the fictional actors were so similar with their unique personality quirks from show to show.
 In newer productions without the original cast, like the current Off-Broadway production and this current Seattle production, you can find these consistent quirks in some of the cast members but not all.
 Some of the actors have worked to mimic the behaviors of the original cast members, while other actors have decided to make the characters their own.
 For long-term fans like me, I really appreciate it when I immediately know who the fictional actor character is even when the physical appearance is very different.
 For patrons not familiar with the show, it of course will not matter.
 Just know that if you now go watch the TV shows or the other stage productions, you will see this consistency in the fictional actors from show to show, which I find to be very fun.